marijnh/Eloquent-JavaScript/05_higher_order.md

 from a string.
 But the argument passed to `codePointAt` is still an index into the sequence of code units.
-So to run over all characters in a string, we'd still need to deal with the question of whether a charcter takes up one or two code units.
+So to run over all characters in a string, we'd still need to deal with the question of whether a character takes up one or two code units.

 {{index "for/of loop", character}}